 Notice also in Acts 1:7 the mention, again, that the Father alone knows timing information.
 People seem to doubt that is true even when this is stated also in the Olivet Discourse where Jesus added that even he didn't know.
 The Father only really means the Father only.

 Now consider who Jesus is that he was left in the dark on this.
 Jesus is the Word of God made flesh (John 1:14).
 He is the one who transmitted the Book of Revelation to John (Rev 1:1) and is seen therein as the one who opened up the sealed scroll in Revelation (Rev 5:1-6:1).
-If he, being that great, could not know when, how is it that we have mere mortal men who think they can know what Jesus could not?
+If he, being that great, did not know when, how is it that we have mere mortal men who think they can know what Jesus could not using the Bible?

 They forget that the Bible, compared to Jesus, is just a written subset of the entire Word of God that has ever been spoken or shared.
 If Jesus as the “full” Word of God did not know, it is illogical to expect to using a subset of the Word do him one better.
 (And the same logic applies to those who think God is telling them directly extra-Biblical revelation on the timing that Jesus himself was not told.)